LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 Many STAFF will make ORDER_ITEM: Many ORDER_ITEM  made by many STAFF.
 There is a Many-to-Many relationship between STAFF and ORDER_ITEM

-STAFF have one STAFF_ADDRESS: ADDRESS may have one or more STAFF.
-There is One-to-Many relationship between STAFF and STAFF_ADDRESS

 ORDER has many ORDER_ITEM's : ORDER_ITEM has one ORDER.
 There is One-to-Many relationship between ORDER and ORDER_ITEM's

 ORDER_ITEM have one CAKE_TYPE: CAKE_TYPE can have one or more ORDER_ITEM.
 There is a One-to-Many relationship between ORDER_ITEM and CAKE_TYPE

-ORDER_ITEM have one SIZE_SHAPE: SIZE_SHAPE can have one or more ORDER_ITEM.
-There is a One-to-Many relationship between ORDER_ITEM and SIZE_SHAPE
+CAKE_TYPE have one SIZE_SHAPE: SIZE_SHAPE can have one or more CAKE_TYPE.
+There is a One-to-Many relationship between CAKE_TYPE and SIZE_SHAPE

 ORDER_ITEM have one or more DECORATIONS: DECORATIONS have one or more ORDER_ITEM.
 There is a Many-to-Many relationship between ORDER_ITEM and DECORATIONS

-CUSTOMER have one CUSTOMER_ADDRESS: CUSTOMER_ADDRESS may have one or more CUSTOMER.
-There is One-to-Many relationship between CUSTOMER and CUSTOMER_ADDRESS

-Customer can have one or many ORDER : ORDER has one CUSTOMER.
-There is One-to-Many relationship between CUSTOMER and ORDER

 # ER Diagram